Olivier-Boudeville-EDF/Sim-Diasca/sim-diasca/doc/technical-manual/Sim-Diasca-result-management-english.rst

 The detailed supported syntax is specified in the ``sim-diasca/src/core/src/scheduling/class_TimeManager.hrl`` header file; see the ``result_specification`` field of the ``simulation_settings`` record.
 Examples can be found in the cases available in the ``mock-simulators`` directory.

 Relying on these simulation settings allows to define which results are expected *statically*, which is fine for most uses.
-However, under some circumstances, it may be convenient to set or modify the result specification *dynamically* (ex: if it is difficult to anticipate on the name of a probe or whether it is actually wanted).
+However, under some circumstances, it may be convenient to set or modify the result specification *dynamically* (e.g. if it is difficult to anticipate on the name of a probe or whether it is actually wanted).

 Thus result specification can be also modified at simulation-time, thanks to method calls (see the ``{add,remove,set}{Targeted,Blacklisted}Pattern*/2`` methods of ``class_ResultManager``).